-We are a team of 7 of which 4 are podiatrists.
+We are a team of 4 podiatrists working from the single location.
 Each specialises in different fields with all treating all patients for common problems.

-Ainslie has been practising podiatry in Buderim since graduating from QUT with a Diploma in Applied Science – Podiatry (with Distinction) in Brisbane in 1991.
+Ainslie has been practising podiatry in Buderim since graduating from QUT with a Diploma in Applied Science – Podiatry (with Distinction) in 1991.
 Ainslie continued her studies through Queen Margaret University College in Edinburgh with a Bachelor and Masters degrees in Podiatry.
 Running the business has been supported by the completion of and Executive- MBA through University of the Sunshine Coast and completing The Company Directors course.
-Ainslie is a current company director with the Australasian Podiatry Council, the peak body for podiatry representation in Australia.
-Ainslie also has teaching responsibilities with QUT podiatry students.
+Ainslie was a company director with the Australian Podiatry Association, the peak body for podiatry representation in Australia for over 10 years, with 2 of those years as President.
+Ainslie also had teaching responsibilities with QUT podiatry students over 8 years and concluded through teaching at UWS-online through the COVID pandemic.

 Ainslie has a keen interest in the high risk foot, which includes diabetes, neuropathy and rheumatoid foot conditions.
 Ainslie is currently a PhD candidate through QUT with a research topic on ‘Improving the screening for diabetes related peripheral neuropathy.’
 The best thing about podiatry is “just helping people on a one to one basis.
 I like the way podiatry goes from diagnosing and assessing through to treatment for foot and leg problems.”